Virgil van Dijk injury update: Jordan Pickford horror tackle - Video

 Van Dijk came off injured as he hobble around the pitch at Goodison Park, as he was replaced by Joe Gomez in a big blow for Liverpool.

+How big of a blow is this Van Dijk injury for Liverpool?

+This is huge.
+Virgil van Dijk is the most important player Liverpool have and was on track to be named the best player on the planet.
+He is so important to the Reds and holds their defensive unit, and entire team together.
+This is like Barcelona losing Messi.
+PSG losing Mbappe.
+That said, losing Van Dijk is probably more damaging.

-Liverpool fans everywhere will be holding their breath that the Virgil van Dijk injury news is as positive as it possibly can be, as any long-term injury would be a big blow to their Premier League and UEFA Champions League title hopes.
+Liverpool fans everywhere will be devastated by this Virgil van Dijk injury news as this long-term injury is a big blow to their Premier League and UEFA Champions League title hopes.
+Especially with Alisson also being injured in recent weeks.

-Note: UPDATE (10/18): Liverpool confirmed that Virgil van Dijk will undergo knee surgery after damaging his ligaments and have not set a date for him to return.
-Reports had earlier stated that he had seen a specialist to assess his options.
+Losing Virgil van Dijk long-term is the worst thing that could have happened to Liverpool.
+Simple.